SiliconLabs/wifi_combo_applications/iot-pa-wifi-web_page_with_real_time_data/readme.md

 **![](resources/build.PNG)**

-  If there are no errors, you can go ahead with flashing the code into EFR32xG21.
+  If there are no errors, you can go ahead with flashing the code onto EFR32xG21.
-  **NOTE:** If the application is not compatible (in case of errors while executing the project) with the latest SDK in the link or if the compatiblility of this application is to be tested with various SDKs, refer to the appendix section to link the compatible SDK in Simplicity Studio IDE.

   **NOTE:** Make sure the setup (EFR32, RS9116 NCP module) is connected to PC, before flashing.

 ## Execution of Project